Sam Smith heads Brit nominations

 Sam, who first came to attention as guest vocalist on Naughty Boy's La La La, also competes for best newcomer and his single Stay With Me competes for best single and best video.

-Nominations were announced at an event staged at ITV Studios in London this evening which also included performances by Clean Bandit and this year's Critics' Choice winner James Bay, who had already been announced.
+Nominations were announced at an event staged at ITV Studios in London which also included performances by Clean Bandit and this year's Critics' Choice winner James Bay, who had already been announced.

 Ed also competes for best single and best video for Thinking Out Loud, while George is up for best breakthrough act and best single for his track Budapest.

-Between them, Sam, Ed and George have sold almost 4 million copies of the albums they released last year in the UK alone.
+Between them, Sam, Ed and George have sold almost four million copies of the albums they released last year in the UK alone.

 Take That were among the omissions from the nominations with their comeback as a trio failing to pick up any nods.